mpdf/mpdf.github.io/index.md

 mPDF will still be updated to enhance some internal capabilities and to support newer versions of PHP, but better and/or newer CSS support will most likely not be implemented.

+## Using user input in HTML/CSS code

+mPDF is not meant to receive HMTL/CSS from an outside user.

+All user input passed to mPDF should be vetted and sanitized properly _above_ the level of standard browser-level sanitization (such is `htmlspecialchars`).

 ## Useful manual pages

 - <a href="{{ "/about-mpdf/requirements-v7.html" | prepend: site.baseurl }}">Requirements</a>